SunsetMkt/EmergencyShutdown/README.md

 ## Warning

-Emergency Shutdown powers off the system almost immediately without noticing other applications, which may cause instability and data loss.
+Emergency Shutdown powers off the system almost immediately without notifying other applications, which may cause instability and data loss.

 ## Usage